joatmon08/2019-monitorama/slides.md

 - KonMari method for former assumptions, tools, and telemetry
 - Highlight gaps in process, tooling, and telemetry
-- Relate technical decisioning to business value
+- Open discussions for technical debt
-- Organize stakeholder aims
+- Develop mutual learning context

 ---